Ivypillar/Biotic-Interactions/README.md

 # Python approach

 R script seemed fairly slow at the large scales required so there is a faster Python approach.
+I've included a yaml file of the conda environment, to pre-empt dependency issues: conda env create -f GBIF_harmonise.yml

 You can run with GBIF taxon file, input file and the name (header) of the column you want the GBIF matching to run on.
 Like so: